April 1st 2025

 Most of the time I was watching my feet carefully because of sharp stone and rocks, as you do for example with British scree.
 There are good moments, and marvellous views, but also a constant sense of struggle which is sometimes dangerous.

-I heard the next day a man was badly injured at the place I describe below, with a rough vertical descent of twenty feet.
+I heard the next day a man was severely injured at the place I describe below, with a rough vertical descent of twenty feet.
 Hand and foot holds were required, in drizzly mist which made the rock slippery.

 I was very careful.
-Drop a leg down slowly, find a hold, test it, stay as close to the rock as possible, find a lower handhold in advance, all the time monitoring balance and weight because if your rucksack swings backwards, you go with it.
+Drop a leg down slowly, find a hold, test it, stay as close to the rock as possible, find a lower handhold in advance, all the time monitoring balance and weight because if your heavy rucksack falls backwards, you go with it.
 It’s a micro attention experience like yogic concentration.
 Time slows, as ten minutes become critical.

 I had six long walks in the Pyrenees and know the central section quite well.
 The Basque country west and Spanish east are not as good, generally speaking, with dampness and dryness respectively.
 There are many options in between using the GR10, GR11, or HRP.
 The best walk I did was a combination of the Spanish GR11 and HRP.